wiseby/wiseby.github.io/_posts/2021-06-03-final_exam_report.md

 **Generic Data**

 A red thread in this project has been that the data from all IoT devices should be in a generic format.
 JSON format with flat simple key/values.
 A IoT device could be equipped with a bunch of sensors and they would be represented with a key and value for each.
 It's up to the client to map these values and set there definitions.
 This makes the nodes stupid and there only job is to gather data from sensor and sending them to the server.
+The payload consists of a client identifier and the values.

+The server doesn't really care about the format of the data.
+The data should be interpreted by a human and the decisions on how certain data should affect different aspect of the home is defined with the admin panel.
+The only thing the server does is to add a timestamp to the reading.
+It's essential to know the time when filtering and analyzing the data.

 **Server Focus**